e-felix/From-Binary-to-Image/README.md

 # From Binary to Image

-Desktopp application allowing one to create image files from a bytea data stored in a Postgresql database.
+Desktop application allowing one to create image files from a bytea data stored in a Postgresql database.

 [WORK IN PROGRESS]